 The process is the most important step in design.
 Without it, it’s difficult to get to an end point.
 All projects grow and progress differently, depending on a variety of factors, including time allotted to the project, type of project and the client’s wants/needs.
 Below, I will go into and provide examples to show my process.
+This process works for all types of design, not just web design.

 It is important to know your client and understand their business so that you can research competition or similar industries.
 This helps you to quickly create a moodboard that can then inspire the rest of the design process.